Vatsal-Shashwat/Advance-Candlestick-Pattern-Analyzer/README.md

   - Double Top
   - Triple Bottom
   - Triple Top
+  - Bearish Flag
+  - Bearish Triangle
+  - Cup and Handel Pattern
 - Visual cues for buy and sell signals
+- Support and resistance levels detection
+- Confirmation using EMA, volume increase, and support/resistance levels
 - Easy to integrate with TradingView

 ## How It Works
 The script analyzes historical price data to detect specific candlestick patterns and highlights them on the chart.
 When a pattern is detected, it provides a color-coded background and/or a label indicating a potential buy or sell signal.
+The script also considers trend direction, volume increase, and support/resistance levels for confirmation.

 ## Installation
 1. **Open TradingView**: Go to [TradingView](https://www.tradingview.com/).